 - Medication side effects

-Any condition that puts a strain on the heart or damages heart tissue can increase your risk of ventricular tachycardia.
-Lifestyle changes or medical treatment may decrease the risk associated with the following factors:
+Any condition that puts a strain on the heart or damages heart tissue can increase the risk of ventricular tachycardia.
+Lifestyle changes or proper medical treatment for the following conditions and events may lower the risk:

 - Heart disease